IRL2/nanover-docs/source/concepts/architecture.rst

 Conceptually, the IMD server consists of three services: a trajectory service, a state service, and a command service.

-* **The trajectory service** publishes the changes in the simulation to clients, enabling it to be visualised.
+* **The trajectory service** provides updates as the state of the simulation progresses, enabling real-time analysis and visualisation of the system.
 * **The state service**, meanwhile, takes care of incoming requests from the client applications to apply biasing potentials to the simulation.
 These are applied as forces to the molecular dynamics engine, which in turn integrates them.
   This service allows synchronisation of the state between all the clients and the server